-Speech & Language Therapy Team
+Speech Language Therapy Team

-SPEECH THERAPY TEAM
+SPEECH LANGUAGE THERAPY TEAM

 Jeni – M.S., CCC-SLP, is a licensed speech-language pathologist who is passionate about helping children communicate.
 She is a member of the American Speech-Language-Hearing Association and holds a Certificate of Clinical Competency.
 After graduating with a Bachelor of Arts degree in Speech and Hearing Sciences and a minor in Psychology from Indiana University, Jeni earned a Master of Science degree in Speech-Language Pathology from Rush University in Chicago, Illinois.

 She has experience working with children and adults in a variety of settings, including schools, private practice, Early Intervention, and hospital settings.
 She especially finds value in working in the multidisciplinary clinic setting, due to the frequent opportunities to collaborate with therapists from other disciplines to best support her clients.

 She has experience and expertise in the assessment treatment of children with a variety of diagnoses, including autism spectrum disorder, receptive- expressive language delays/ disorders, ADHD, genetic disorders, articulation/ phonology disorders, hearing loss, and selective mutism.
 Jeni has a particular interest in working with individuals who use augmentative and alternative means of communication (AAC).
 Her continuing education experiences include: PROMPT training, training in the Greenspan DIR/ Floortime Approach, Social Thinking, Neurodevelopmental Treatment (NDT), Language Acquisition through Motor Planning (LAMP), Picture Exchange Communication System (PECS), and WordPower Vocabulary training.